tkachenkoas/eyfo-falafel/readme.md

 and rating places that serve my favourite 'fast-food' - falafel.
 At some point mobile app clients may be added, but for now it's only backend with a web client for admin portal with minimum security.

-If you want to explore it in live mode, https://95.181.198.73:8443/ is the dev server (contact me for login and password)

 ### Technology stack
 * Backend: spring boot 2.1.* with java 8, bits of groovy
 * Frontend: angular 8 & typescript